Curbar Edge: Guides

 The rock climbing on Curbar Edge has been widely documented in journals, magazines, books, dedicated guidebooks, and websites.
-The Edge was omitted from the earliest Gritstone rock climbing guides, Laycock's Some Gritstone Climbs, published in 1913, and Fergus Graham's Recent Developments on Gritstone, published in 1924, due to access restrictions related to the neighboring grouse moors.
+The Edge was omitted from the earliest Gritstone rock climbing guides, Laycock's Some Gritstone Climbs, published in 1913, and Fergus Graham's Recent Developments on Gritstone, published in 1924, because of access restrictions related to the neighboring grouse moors.
 Early climbs were originally published privately in the pages of climbing club journals.
 These were collated in the Climbs on Gritstone series of regional guides, starting in the 1950s, notably in sections by Wilf White in 1951 in Climbs on Gritstone: Sheffield Area, and by White and Sorrell in 1957 in Further Developments in the Peak District.

 The Edge is covered in a wide range of current publications.
 The British Mountaineering Council includes climbs on Curbar Edge in two current guidebooks: Froggatt to Black Rocks (2010) and On Peak Rock (revised edition, 2003).
 A selection of climbs are also included in a selective regional guide to the Eastern Edges.
 Bouldering problems on Curbar Edge are covered in a dedicated regional guide Peak Bouldering, by Williams and James.

 Other activities

 Grouse shooting

-The area of Curbar Edge is unsettled because of the setting aside of this region within the nineteenth century, by giant estates, for grouse shooting.

-Grouse hunting has been practiced in this area for centuries, but can now only take place in some areas not owned by the National Park Authority.
-Since 1981 sports shooting is not allowed on its properties, which correspond to 4-5% of the land.
-Driven grouse shooting requires gamekeepers and additional staff driving grouse towards places in which hunters are set.
-In walk-up grouse, shooting hunters move towards grouse.
-The National Park Authority is neither for nor against grouse shooting.
-The environment is affected by grouse moor management.
-It can have a positive impact on supporting local economies and protecting the natural habitat.
-In opposition, intensive management can have a negative impact caused by burning inappropriate places or limitations in the reintroduction of species.
+The Eastern Moors are unsettled partly because of the setting aside of this region in the 19th century, by giant estates, for grouse shooting.
+Grouse hunting has been practised in the area for centuries, but can now only take place in some areas not owned by the National Park Authority.
+Since 1981 sports shooting has not been allowed on its properties, which correspond to 4–5% of the land.

 Walking

+Eastern Edges Walk

+The path along Curbar Edge is part of several long-distance walks, including the 25-mile Eastern Edges of the Peak District.